 The present parish church of Saint-Germain-en-Laye was built in 1827.
-It is the fourth sanctuary to have been built on the site since 1028.
-In the beginning of the 18th century it was known as ‘Saint-Germain-de-Paris’.
-The church is now dedicated to St. Germain and St. Vincent who founded the town at the beginning of the 11th century.
+It is the fourth sanctuary built on the site since 1028.
+At the beginning of the 18th century, it was known as ‘Saint-Germain-de-Paris’.
+The church is now dedicated to St. Germain and St. Vincent, who founded the town at the beginning of the 11th century.

 The Church of Saint-Germain-en-Laye

 The neo-classical style of the sanctuary is emphasised by a monumental façade consisting of a triangular pediment supported by six Tuscan columns.
-The sculptures of the pediment by Ramey represent Religion surrounded by the four evangelists and the three theological Virtues (Faith, Hope and Love).
+Ramey’s sculptures of the pediment represent Religion surrounded by the four evangelists and the three theological Virtues (Faith, Hope and Love).

 The interior of the Church

-The interior of the church has three naves topped by a coffered ceiling referring to the Basilica di Santa Maria Maggiore in Rome.
-The ceiling is supported by twenty-nine ionic columns and four larger pillars more and less rectangular.
-Suspended above the entrance is the great organ by Cliquot, dating back to the 18th century.
+The church’s interior has three naves topped by a coffered ceiling, referring to the Basilica di Santa Maria Maggiore in Rome.
+The roof is supported by twenty-nine ionic columns and four more prominent pillars more and less rectangular.
+The great organ by Cliquot is suspended above the entrance, dating back to the 18th century.